getodk/docs/docs/collect-filling-forms.rst

 Swipe
 ~~~~~~~~~~

-To move between questions, :gesture:`Swipe Left or Right`.
+To move between questions, Swipe Left or Right.

 .. image:: /img/collect-completing-forms/swiping.*
   :alt: A question screen in the Collect App.
 Overlaid on the screen is an icon of a hand with extended finger and arrows pointing left and right, representing a swiping gesture.